Pronostic Quinté du Jour : Analyse et Conseils pour Vos Paris Hippiques !-- Powered by Hooligan Media -->

 People have used herbs as medicine for thousands of years.
 Today, with medical researchers continually hunting for better alternative treatments, some are revisiting these remedies.
 A recent study looks at herbs that people believe can treat hypertension.

-Currently, hypertension affects an estimated
+Currently, hypertension affects an estimated 1 in 3 adults in the United States.

 Although dietary and lifestyle changes can sometimes be sufficient, medication is necessary in some cases.